-i) Number boards and size of numbers (example shown below):

-The required minimum size of number boards is as follows:

-Quads: Front 180 x 180mm, Rear 200 x 200mm

-Motorcycles: Front & Sides 210 x150mm (Width & Height).
+Number boards and size of numbers (example shown below): The required minimum size of number boards is as follows: Quads: Front 180 x 180mm, Rear 200 x 200mm Motorcycles: Front & Sides 210 x150mm (Width & Height).

-- j) Any competitor whose motorcycle / quad cannot comply with the above stated minimum sizes can apply to the Clerk of the Course who will make a decision entirely based on visibility and practicality. - k) Previous years' Championship winners may use a Gold number on the relevant class background.
+- j) Any competitor whose motorcycle / quad cannot comply with the above stated minimum sizes can apply to the Clerk of the Course who will make a decision entirely based on visibility and practicality. - Previous years' Championship winners may use a Gold number on the relevant class background.
+Riders / Teams or Sponsors are responsible to provide this backing.